Glowstick0017/abiotic-factor-linux-docker/README.md

 1. Merge the content of `docker-compose.yml` with any changes made from [`docker-compose.yml.example`](docker-compose.yml.example).
 2. Run `docker-compose pull` to download an updated version of the container image.

+**Note**: The container images are automatically built and published to GitHub Container Registry (GHCR) when changes are pushed to the main branch.

 ## Configuration
 An example configuration for docker-compose can be found in the `docker-compose.yml` file.
 In addition to the default settings, which can be set via the environment variables, further arguments can be specified via the `AdditionalArgs` environment variable.